 Admittedly, I have [not-so] tiny obsessions with long-exposure photography, neutral density filters and fisheye lenses.
 Basically, my passion is helping others help themselves with their pursuits of photography.

-Dan is a Northern Virginia based photographer, husband, and father of 3 who left his Federal Government job to stay home and raise his boys, support his wife's career, and nurture his love of photography.
+Dan is a Northern Virginia based photographer, husband, and father of 3 boys.

 His tastes in photography are wide but in the end he simply likes to make people look good and create lasting memories.
-From rock to corporate he loves the portrait and is especially drawn to photograph corporate professionals, youth athletes, musicians, actors, high school seniors, Boy Scout related adventures, and in creating dramatic digital composite images.
+He is especially drawn to working with high school seniors, athletes, artists musicians, corporate professionals, promoting Boy Scout related adventures, and in creating dramatic digital composite images.